 The thesis also contains an alternative proof for the characterization of work functions by layers in the case of uniform caching (paging) and the proof is further generalized to the case when the cache size varies over time.
 Two simple algorithms based on these results are developed in the last chapter of the thesis.

 In the Multi-Level Aggregation Problem (MLAP), requests arrive at the nodes of an edge-weighted rooted tree T, and have to be served eventually.
 A service is defined as a subtree X of the tree T that contains its root.
 This subtree serves all requests that are pending in the nodes of X, and the cost of this service is equal to the total weight of X. Each request also incurs waiting cost between its arrival and service times.
 The objective is to minimize the total waiting cost of all requests plus the total cost of all service subtrees.

-In our paper Marcin Bienkowski, Martin Böhm, Jaroslaw Byrka, Marek Chrobak, Christoph Dürr, Lukáš Folwarczný, Łukasz Jeż, Jiří Sgall, Nguyen Kim Thang, Pavel Veselý: Online Algorithms for Multi-Level Aggregation, we present the very first algorithm for the online variant of the problem which is competitive for an arbitrary (but fixed) depth of the tree T. A set of related results on MLAP is also given in the paper, but I was not involved in producing these results.
+In our paper Marcin Bienkowski, Martin Böhm, Jaroslaw Byrka, Marek Chrobak, Christoph Dürr, Lukáš Folwarczný, Łukasz Jeż, Jiří Sgall, Nguyen Kim Thang, Pavel Veselý: Online Algorithms for Multi-Level Aggregation, we present the very first algorithm for the online variant of the problem which is competitive for an arbitrary (but fixed) depth of the tree T.

 IV-matching is a specific generalization of perfect bipartite matching to layered graphs and the complexity of finding IV-matching in a graph was posted as an open problem at the conference ICALP 2014.
 Together with Dušan Knop, we solved the problem during the summer program REU 2014.
 A simple proof that the problem is strongly NP-hard, already in the simplest case of four layers, is given in our note.